An avoidable abdominal surgery: pneumatosis coli | Canada Hyperbarics Skip to main content

 What They Found

-They found that a 90-year-old man with pneumatosis coli underwent an exploratory laparotomy, but the surgery revealed no signs of bowel perforation or ischemia.
+They found that a 90-year-old man with pneumatosis coli underwent an exploratory laparotomy, but the surgery revealed no signs of bowel perforation or ischaemia.
 The study highlighted that surgery for pneumatosis coli should be limited to patients with complications like perforation or peritonitis, while conservative treatments such as oxygen therapy, hyperbaric oxygen therapy, and antibiotics are the mainstays for most patients.

 Canadian Relevance